Workshops

 This workshop is mandatory for PhD3 and PhD U4 students, as well as any ABD students who have not attended this workshop; it is also open to any students who have attended but have further questions and/or would like to join in the discussion.

 The workshop for recently ABD students will be hosted by Professors Dan White (Director of Graduate Studies) and Alan Ackerman (Associate Director, PhD).
-They will be joined by two English PhD Students, Sylvanna Baugh (PhD5) and Bill Kroeger (PhD4), who will offer their advice and perspectives.
+They will be joined by two advanced English PhD Students, who will offer their advice and perspectives.

 This workshop addresses both bureaucratic and practical issues related to achieving candidacy (or becoming ABD).
-Dan, Alan, Sylvanna, and Bill will provide guidance and answer questions about: the timeline for achieving candidacy; what to expect from your supervisory committee and supervisor; the pros and cons of writing groups; the relative importance of writing the thesis vs. professional development and achieving life-work balance.
+Dan, Alan, and the two advanced PhD students will provide guidance and answer questions about: the timeline for achieving candidacy; what to expect from your supervisory committee and supervisor; the pros and cons of writing groups; the relative importance of writing the thesis vs. professional development and achieving life-work balance.

 This session is open ONLY to PhD Students in Graduate English at the University of Toronto.